The webinar will discuss the issues of multijurisdictional estates and how you can navigate them

 If estate lawyers assume their client’s assets are housed wholly within a single jurisdiction, they’re thinking in the past.
 Whatever noise has been made by governments about the retrenchment of globalization, the COVID-19 pandemic has shown just how globalized our world is.
 Estate lawyers’ work is not immune to these global pressures and Canadian estate lawyers need to know how to navigate the huge complexity created by clients with multijurisdictional assets and other connections.

 Margaret O’Sullivan, founder and managing partner at O’Sullivan Estate Lawyers, sees this need among her colleagues and is stepping in to help.
-In a webinar on September 23rd she and a team of her colleagues will break down the challenges created by multijurisdictional estates and some of the key strategies estate lawyers can use to navigate their complexities.
+In the webinar, she and a team of her colleagues will break down the challenges created by multijurisdictional estates and some of the key strategies estate lawyers can use to navigate their complexities.
 O’Sullivan gave Canadian Lawyer a preview of her webinar, discussing some of the pitfalls lawyers can often find themselves in and how she has overcome these complex challenges in practice.

 “We're a lot more international in all of our connections today.
 With that comes the need for estate lawyers to address that,” O’Sullivan says.
 “When we're doing estate planning, we can't act with domestic blinders on.
 We have to understand how other laws may impact and how the estate plan may have to account for assets and other connections outside of Canada.
 We want to ensure that the estate plan will be optimal, but it’s not just an issue of optimization.
 There could be an actual issue of not meet meeting the professional standard of care required of a lawyer to be competent.”